desmos-labs/desmos/docs/architecture/adr-017-subspace-fee-grant.md

     }
 }

-// QueryUserAllowancesRequest is the request type for the Query/UserAllowances RPC method. message QueryUserAllowancesRequest {
+// QueryAllowancesRequest is the request type for the Query/UserAllowances RPC method. message QueryAllowancesRequest {
     // the id of the subspace where the granter grants the allowance to the grantee. uint64 subspace_id = 1;